BudickDa/Crawly-McCrawlface/readme.md

 Content extraction will only work if at least five sites with the same template were crawled.
 The extraction works by looking on the differences between the sites.
 The nodes with a difference more than the mean differences of all nodes are extracted as content.

+# For questions or problems
+Feel free to open an issue or send an email: daniel@budick.eu

 # License
 AGPL-3.0